-- Next, install the Google Authenticator WordPress plugin from your dashboard
+- Next, install the Google Authenticator WordPress plugin from your plugins section.

 - Once the plugin is installed, go to Users > Your Profile.

 - Under Google Authenticator settings, checkmark the Active option.

-- Now open Google Authenticator app, you will see 2 options i.e Scan a barcode & Enter a provided key.
+- Now open Google Authenticator app.
+Here you will see 2 options i.e. Scan a barcode & Enter a provided key.

 - Scan it & your GA app will get connected to the GA WordPress plugin.

-- After it gets connected, you can see a 6 digit code in the app which renews every minute (you can adjust the time).
+- Now, you can see a 6 digit code in the app which changes every minute (you can adjust the time).
 You need to enter the same on your WordPress dashboard login window within a minute to login.